axkeyz/pvctl-files/content/page/about.md

 20% Proofreading
 10% Traditional TL

-It's been a while since I last translated stuff and I'm too lazy to do it properly...I code more than I translate, so you might see me pop out with a few Wordpress and Hugo snippets more than translations HAHA.
+It's been a while since I last translated stuff and I'm too lazy to do it properly...I code more than I translate, so you'll probably see less translations than a typical site.

 ### Recommendation

-You are welcome to suggest novels to translate, though I reserve the right to decide whether to translate them or not.
+You are welcome to suggest novels to translate, but there's a pretty high chance I won't pick them up.

 - Under: 500,000 characters (~130 chapters)
 - Has: A PVC MC and a PVC ML